singular-gpispace/framework/README.md

       -j $(nproc)
 ```

 Note that GPI-Space requires the ability to log into the computation nodes via ssh with ssh-key authorization.
-If you do not have this setup already, you should generate an ssh key and add it to authorized-keys.
+If you do not have this setup already, you should generate an ssh key and add it to the authorized-keys file.
 Make also sure that an ssh server is running.
 If you ssh to the machines you should not be asked for a password.

 ```bash
 ssh-keygen -t rsa -C "your_email@example.com"